Mason Musso

-Mason Tyler Musso (born March 17, 1989) is an American musician, singer and songwriter, best known for being the lead vocalist of Metro Station.
-He is the older brother of actor Mitchel Musso of Hannah Montana fame.
+Mason Tyler Musso (born March 17, 1989) is an American musician, singer and songwriter, best known for being the older brother of actor Mitchel Musso and former lead vocalist of Metro Station.
+He is also the lead vocalist for Social Order.

 Early life

 Mason Tyler Musso was born to Katherine (née Moore) and Samuel Musso in Dallas, Texas, on March 17, 1989.
 Soon after, his family moved to Rockwall, Texas.
 He has two younger brothers, Mitchel and Marc, who are both actors.
 In 2006, Mitchel landed the role of Oliver Oken on the Disney Channel children's comedy series Hannah Montana, causing the Musso family to move to Burbank, California.
 Musso attended College of the Canyons studying music business classes in 2006.

+Musso took up piano lessons at a young age, before he got his first guitar on Christmas and started playing in a church band in Texas.

 Career

 Beginnings and Metro Station: 2006–2010

 Mason Musso met Trace Cyrus, the older brother of actress and musician Miley Cyrus, on the set of Miley's television show, Hannah Montana.
 Soon afterward, the two formed the band Metro Station with Blake Healy and Anthony Improgo.
 The group released songs on Myspace and soon signed a record deal with Columbia/Red Ink.
-The band released their debut album Metro Station on September 18, 2007, and peaked at number 39 on Billboard 200 and has been certified gold in Canada.
-This album included the single "Shake It", which peaked at #10 on the Billboard Hot 100.
+The band released their self-titled debut studio album on September 18, 2007.
+The album peaked at number 39 on Billboard 200 and was certified gold in Canada.
+The album included their hit single, "Shake It", which peaked at #10 on the Billboard Hot 100.
 Internationally, it charted in the top ten in eight countries outside the United States (#2 in Australia, #4 in Canada and the Republic of Ireland, #6 in the United Kingdom, #8 in Japan and #9 in Austria, Germany and New Zealand).
 The single was certified Gold by the RIAA on June 13, 2008, and later Platinum that year, finally reaching Double Platinum status at the end of January 2009.
-In December 2007 they released their fourth single "Seventeen Forever" from the album.
-It is their second song to hit the Billboard Hot 100 at number 42 and has been certified gold.
+In December 2008, they released their fourth single "Seventeen Forever" from the album.
+It is their second song to chart on the Billboard Hot 100 at number 42 and was certified gold.

+Musso provided additional vocals on the song "Crowded Room" by The Academy Is... from their third studio album, Fast Times at Barrington High in 2008, and backing vocals on "Shout It" by his brother Mitchel Musso from his self-titled debut studio album.

 Breakup and solo project: 2010–2011

 The band went on and recorded a song for the feature-length film Alice in Wonderland, titled "Where's My Angel".
 In March 2010, after a number of personal disputes between Musso and Cyrus the band went into indefinite hiatus.
 Metro Station officially disbanded when it was announced both Musso and Cyrus were working on solo projects.
+In November 2010, Musso worked with his brother Mitchel for his EP, Brainstorm.